OrgVue/lazy-array/readme.md

 # lazy-array

 A lazy array, which has fast random access.
+Consider for example a list component showing a million items with the scroll position set to display 40 items starting from item 200,000.
+There is no need to populate the array up to item 200,000, or after 200,040.
+Here the lazy array helps.

 ## Usage